mperezbazan/bookstore/MIT.md

-## Copyright 2021, Martin Perez Bazan
+## Copyright 2022, Martin Perez Bazan

-###### Please delete this line and the next one
-###### APP TYPE can be a webpage/website, a web app, a software and so on

-Permission is hereby granted, free of charge, to any person obtaining a copy of this website and associated documentation files, to deal in thewebsite without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the website, and to permit persons to whom the website is furnished to do so, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this website and associated documentation files, to deal in the website without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the website, and to permit persons to whom the website is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the website.